Effective from 12th July 2015

 16. Use of Photos and Comments

-By agreeing to these terms and conditions you acknowledge that we or our suppliers or TUI Travel PLC may use any photo(s)/image(s)/ Video(s) we or someone on our behalf take of you or any comments (written or verbal) you make during or in connection with your tour for our promotional/marketing purposes (such as including them in our brochure / website / social media) without obtaining your further specific permission or making any payment to you.
+By agreeing to these terms and conditions you acknowledge that we or our suppliers or the Travelopia Group of companies may use any photo(s)/image(s)/ Video(s) we or someone on our behalf take of you or any comments (written or verbal) you make during or in connection with your tour for our promotional/marketing purposes (such as including them in our brochure / website / social media) without obtaining your further specific permission or making any payment to you.
 Such use may include mentioning your name, age and town / city / area of residence.

 INFORMATION ABOUT YOU